OfficeDev/hands-on-labs/O3653/O3653-19 WebHooks/Lab.md

             Subscription = JsonConvert.DeserializeObject<Subscription>(stringResult)
         };

-        // This app temporarily stores the current subscription ID, refreshToken and client state.
+        // This app temporarily stores the current subscription ID, client state, and user object ID.
-        // These are required so the NotificationController, which is not authenticated can retrieve an access token keyed from subscription id
+        // These are required so the NotificationController, which is not authenticated, can retrieve an access token from the cache.
         // Production apps typically use some method of persistent storage.
         HttpRuntime.Cache.Insert("subscriptionId_" + viewModel.Subscription.Id,
-            Tuple.Create(viewModel.Subscription.ClientState, authResult.RefreshToken), null, DateTime.MaxValue, new TimeSpan(24, 0, 0), System.Web.Caching.CacheItemPriority.NotRemovable, null);
+            Tuple.Create(viewModel.Subscription.ClientState, AuthHelper.GetUserId(ClaimsPrincipal.Current)), null, DateTime.MaxValue, new TimeSpan(24, 0, 0), System.Web.Caching.CacheItemPriority.NotRemovable, null);

         // Save the latest subscription ID, so we can delete it later and filter the view on it.
         Session["SubscriptionId"] = viewModel.Subscription.Id;
         return View("Subscription", viewModel);
     }
     else
     {
+        string debugString = await response.Content.ReadAsStringAsync();
-        return RedirectToAction("Index", "Error", new { message = response.StatusCode, debug = await response.Content.ReadAsStringAsync() });
+        return RedirectToAction("Index", "Error", new { message = response.StatusCode, debug = debugString });
     }
    ```